 Day 6: Jigokudani Yaen-koen Snow Monkey Park, Nagano

-Using your JR Pass, travel to Nagano from Tokyo in the morning.
-From Nagano station, walk to the local station, Nagano Dentetsu station.
-Then take the Yudanaka line to Yudanaka station.
+Using our JR Passes, we traveled to Nagano from Tokyo in the morning.
+From Nagano station, we walked to the local station, Nagano Dentetsu, and took the Yudanaka line to Yudanaka station.

-Spend the whole morning just monkeying around.
-This was one of our favorite things to do in Japan!
+We spent the whole morning just monkeying around, and it ended up being one of our favorite things to do in Japan.
+Genuinely one of those experiences we still talk about.

-Head back to Tokyo in the afternoon and make your way to the Shibuya Crossing—the busiest intersection in the world.
-Climb up to the Starbucks across from the train station to get a great view.
+We headed back to Tokyo in the afternoon and made our way to the famous Shibuya Scramble — the busiest intersection in the world.
+We climbed up to the Starbucks across from the train station to watch the organized chaos from above.
+Worth every minute.

-Before you turn in, check out our list of the coolest things to do in Tokyo at night (including options if you’re not a night owl!).
+Before turning in, check out our list of the coolest things to do in Tokyo at night so you can make the most of your evening!

 Day 7: Highlights of Tokyo

-Travel via metro and hit some of the major spots in the city.
-Check out our huge list of things to do in Tokyo to help you plan your time in this overwhelming, yet addictive, city!
+We spent the day traveling via metro and hitting some of the major spots in the city.
+Check out our huge list of things to do in Tokyo to help you plan your time in this overwhelming, yet completely addictive, city!

-In the morning, head to Tokyo Tower, just off the subway stop at Akabanebashi Station on the Toei Oedo Line.
+In the morning, we headed to Tokyo Tower, just off the subway stop at Akabanebashi Station on the Toei Oedo Line.

-After you get some cool pictures, enjoy a sushi lunch at the Tsukiji Fish Market (Toei Oedo Line Tsukijishijo Station).
-Make sure you get there early, because most of the restaurants close before noon.
-You will find some of the best and freshest sushi of your life!
-We still dream about it.
+After soaking in the views, we made our way to the Tsukiji Fish Market for a sushi lunch (Toei Oedo Line, Tsukijishijo Station).
+Get there early — most of the restaurants close before noon.
+We had some of the best and freshest sushi of our lives here.
+I still dream about it.

-After lunch, head to Sensoji Temple and check out the massive red paper lantern at the Thunder Gate.
+After lunch, we headed to Sensoji Temple to take in the massive red paper lantern at the Thunder Gate.
+It’s one of those sights that somehow exceeds expectations even when you’ve seen a thousand photos of it.

 Day 8: Meiji Shrine and fly home (via Osaka or Tokyo)

-Before making your way out of Tokyo, visit Meiji Shrine.
-Although it’s just a few stops outside of the bustling center, you’ll feel like you’ve ventured out of the city and into nature.
+Before making our way out of Tokyo, we paid a visit to Meiji Shrine.
+Although it’s just a few stops outside of the bustling center, you feel like you’ve ventured out of the city and into nature entirely.

-Breathe the fresh air and wander the wide paths lined by towering trees as you make your way through the woodsy temple.
-If it happens to be a weekend, you’ll likely see a traditional wedding ceremony.
+We breathed in the fresh air and wandered the wide paths lined by towering trees on the way through the woodsy temple grounds.
+If it happens to be a weekend, you’ll likely catch a traditional wedding ceremony — we did, and it was a beautiful, unexpected bonus.

-If time allows, wander around the Dōtonbori Area in Osaka and try Okonomiyaki – also known as Japanese pizza.
-This area is a foodie haven, so come hungry!
+If time allows before your flight, we’d highly recommend wandering the Dōtonbori area in Osaka and trying Okonomiyaki — Japanese pizza, basically, and absolutely delicious.
+This neighborhood is a total foodie haven, so come hungry!

-If you are spending the night, be sure to check out this guide that goes over where to stay in Osaka.
+If you’re spending the night, be sure to check out this guide on where to stay in Osaka.

 Have more or less time?
 What to add or cut from this Japan itinerary